3XE/partner_api_key/README.md

 `res.partner` model is extended by `ApiPartner` class to add `api_key` field.

 ## Demo
 Demo data is empty but left there as a placeholder.
+Pull requests welcome.